+Compendium

+UK National Accounts, The Blue Book: 2018

-The Blue Book is the main annual publication of national accounts statistics including national and sector accounts, industrial analyses and environmental accounts.
+National accounts statistics including national and sector accounts, industrial analyses and environmental accounts.

-Contact:

-Emma Howley or Sarah
+Contact: Release date: Emma Howley 31 July 2018 blue.book.coordination@ons.gov.

-Nightingale

-blue.book.coordination@ons.gsi.

-gov.uk
+Next release: To be announced

-+44 (0)1633 455190
+uk +44 (0)1633 451618

 Chapters in this compendium

 - 1. An introduction to the UK national accounts

-- 2. National Accounts at a glance
+- 2. National accounts at a glance

 - 3. Explanation of industrial analyses

 - 4. Non-financial corporations

 - 5. Financial corporations

 - 6. General government

 - 7. Households and non-profit institutions serving households

 - 8. Rest of the world

 - 9. Gross fixed capital formation supplementary tables

 - 10. National balance sheet

 - 11. Public sector supplementary tables

 - 12. How our statistics are used by the European Union

-- 13. UK environmental accounts
+- 13. UK Environmental Accounts

 - 14. Flow of funds

 - 15. Glossary

 - 16. Background notes

 An introduction to the UK national accounts

 Chapter summary and general overview of the national and sector accounts.

+Contact: Emma Howley blue.book.coordination@ons.gov. uk +44 (0)1633 455190

+Release date: 31 July 2018

+Next release: To be announced

+Table of contents

 - 1. What is the Blue Book?

 - 2. Overview of the UK National Accounts and Sector Accounts

 - 3. Summary of changes

 - 4. The basic accounting framework

 - 5. Table numbering system

 - 6. What is an account?
 What is its purpose?

 - 7. The integrated economic accounts

-- 8. The goods and services account
+- 8. The goods and services account (Account 0)

 - 9. Current accounts: the production and distribution of income accounts

 - 10. Satellite accounts

 - 11. The limits of the national economy: economic territory, residence and centre of economic interest

 - 12. Economic activity: what production is included?

 - 13. Prices used to value the products of economic activity

 - 14. Gross domestic product: the concept of net and gross

 - 15. Symbols used

 1. What is the Blue Book?

 The Blue Book was first published in August 1952 and presents a full set of economic accounts (national accounts) for the UK.
 These accounts are compiled by Office for National Statistics (ONS).
 They record and describe economic activity in the UK and, as such, are used to support the formulation and monitoring of economic and social policies.

+Chapter 1

 Chapter 1 of the Blue Book provides a summary of the UK National Accounts, including explanations and tables covering the main national and domestic aggregates, for example:

 - gross domestic product (GDP) at current market prices and chained volume measures

 - GDP deflator

 - gross value added (GVA) at basic prices

 - gross national income (GNI)

 - gross national disposable income (GNDI)

 - population estimates

 - · employment estimates

 - GDP per head

-- the UK summary accounts (the goods and services account, production accounts, distribution and use of income accounts, and accumulation accounts)
+- the UK Summary Accounts (the goods and services account, production accounts, distribution and use of income accounts, and accumulation accounts)

-Chapter 1 also includes details of revisions to data since the Blue Book 2016.
+Chapter 1 also includes details of revisions to data since the Blue Book 2017.

+Chapter 2

 Chapter 2 includes:

 - input-output supply and use tables

 - analyses of GVA at current market prices and chained volume measures

 - · capital formation

 - workforce jobs by industry

 Chapters 3 to 7

 Chapters 3, 4, 5, 6 and 7 provide:

-- a description of the institutional sectors - the sequence of the accounts and balance sheets - an explanation of the statistical adjustment items needed to reconcile the accounts - the fullest available set of accounts providing transactions by sectors and appropriate sub-sectors of the economy (including the rest of the world)

-Chapters 8 to 11

-Chapters 8, 9, 10 and 11 cover additional analysis and include:

-- supplementary tables for gross fixed capital formation (GFCF), national balance sheet and public sector - statistics for European Union purposes

-Chapter 12 covers:
+- a description of the institutional sectors - the sequence of the accounts and balance sheets - an explanation of the statistical adjustment items needed to reconcile the accounts - the fullest available set of accounts providing transactions by sectors and appropriate sub-sectors of the economy (including the rest of the world) Chapters 8 to 11 Chapters 8, 9, 10 and 11 cover additional analysis and include: - supplementary tables for gross fixed capital formation (GFCF), national balance sheet and public sector - statistics for European Union purposes Chapter 12 Chapter 12 covers:

 UK Environmental Accounts

+Chapter 13

 Chapter 13 covers: